jhardenberg/bwh/README.md

 ## Basic usage

-Edit `Parameters.jl` with your parameters (the defaults are those from Gilad et al. 2007).
+Edit `Params.jl` with your parameters (the defaults are those from Gilad et al. 2007).
 An example of basic usage running up to time dt*nstep=10 (dt=0.1) with precipitation p=1.2 on a 128x128 grid, plotting results during the simulation: